Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Evaluation

 In the table shown within the figure, for the 1D marginalized distributions, the credible interval required to encompass the median value of the distribution from the other method is shown (CI for median).
 As there are two distributions that contain CIs for the other distribution's median to fall within, the larger of these two values is the one that is given here.
 From this, we see the median of one distribution is always well within the 68.27\% credible interval (1$\sigma$) of the other, and is below 15\% in most cases.
 This provides an initial intuitive indication of the NN’s reliability in replicating the posterior results of the physical model.

 To more thoroughly quantify the similarity between the distributions, we compute the \gls{WD}, a metric that evaluates the difference between two probability distributions, capturing details beyond the median and standard deviation.
 The parameter values are first normalized using their modified $Z$-scores, ensuring standardization across the distributions.
 The mean \gls{WD} is then calculated for the normalized 1D marginal distributions, providing a robust measure of the discrepancy between the NN and physical model results.
 We also include the \gls{JSD} and \gls{KS} values.
 However, they show similar trends to WD.
 For all three metrics, a value of zero would show perfect agreement.
+However, there is no clear reference value for any of these metrics of what constitutes ``good enough''.
+That value is both problem and distribution dependent.
+We hope the ``CI for median'' provides a human-interpretable metric of the agreement of the distributions and the more detailed metrics can be used for specific purposes.
+Related to the lack of clear reference values, we note that we exclude the p-value for the \gls{KS} metric.
+As we expect the two distributions are not exactly identical, and we can sample as many points as we wish from the distribution, we are able to arbitrarily scale the p-value.

 The distribution comparison metrics for each parameter are displayed within the corner plot, offering a direct visual comparison between the posterior distributions and their quantified differences.
 The results demonstrate that the NN model closely agrees with the physical model, even for higher-dimensional parameter spaces.
 Importantly, the spread of the NN-based posterior distributions is consistent with the physical model, suggesting that the NN faithfully reproduces not only the central tendencies but also the variability of the underlying parameter space.